Q: What are these books about?

 Q: Can the books be read in any order?

 A: That’s not recommended.
-The three books are really the beginning, middle, and end of a continuous story, and should be read in order, as a set.
-There’s also going to be a Book 4 telling about the lives of the central characters after their first quests are ended and new problems arise.
+The three books of the original trilogy are really the beginning, middle, and “end” of a continuous story, and should be read in order, as a set.
+There’s also a new-in-2022 Book 4 featuring the central characters after their first quests are ended and new problems arise.

 Q: What’s the age range for this series?